 The Slippery Slope of Faith

 Faith begins with the acceptance of the existence of imaginary friends and enemies.
 This seems innocent enough.
 This is the door that makes the mind susceptible to other baseless ideas.
-If you can accept that the imaginary friend exists, then it becomes easy to accept the existence of an imaginary enemy.
+If you can accept that the imaginary friend exists, it becomes easy to accept an imaginary enemy’s existence.
 This the basic concept of the black and white fallacy underlying dualism.

 The Benefits of Losing Your Faith